-According to the Centers for Disease Control (CDC), population health is "an interdisciplinary, customizable approach that allows health departments to connect practice to policy for change to happen locally."1 CDC highlights that this definition of population health requires non-traditional partnerships across the community to improve health outcomes through a more deliberate and cross-cutting use of resources.
-HCA's strategic plan is built around a population health and equity framework.
+According to the Centers for Disease Control (CDC), population health is "an interdisciplinary, customizable approach that allows health departments to connect practice to policy for change to happen locally."
+CDC highlights that this definition of population health requires non-traditional partnerships across the community to improve health outcomes through a more deliberate and cross-cutting use of resources.
+HCA's Strategic Plan is built around a population health and equity framework.
 This will require coordination and collaboration across HCA as well as the continuum of care.
-The strategic plan leverages the work already underway to address social determinants of health and strengthen public and private partnerships.
+The Strategic Plan leverages the work already underway to address social determinants of health and strengthens our existing public and private partnerships while creating new ones.